+- Press the Fade button

-- Press the Make Xfade soft key, or - Issue the command Fades → Xfade
+- Press the xFade button or

+- Issue the command Fades → Xfade

 The Xfade dialog allows you to specify a Duration, X-Point (expressed as a %) and X-Level in dB.
 Clicking the xfade button, or pressing Enter, completes the operation.